Jacob-Zim/PythonPrimesCalculator/README.md

 # PythonPrimesCalculator

-Calculates the primes up to a given number using the sieve of Eratosthenes, Sundarum or Atkin (depending on user's choice) more formally - Given n, generates all prime numbers such that p <= n
+Does all sorts of calculations having to do with primes, includes sieves, primality checkers, and a prime factor finder!

+To start, run the main.py file in the console

+Includes the following algorithms:

+    Sieves:
+        Atkin
+        Eratosthenes
+        Sundarum

+    Primality:
+        Trial Division
+        Fermats Little Theorem

+    Simple Prime Factors Algorithm

 Calculating primes is particularly useful in public key cryptography, RSA uses the product of two large primes to encrypt/decrypt data.

-extended features would be comparing runtimes and implementing a GUI

-note - these algorithms are not heuristic, and are not perfect implementations, but they demonstrate the general practicality of some of the common prime algorithms
+note - these algorithms are not heuristic, and are not perfect implementations, but they demonstrate the general practicality of some common prime algorithms

+Thanks for checking it out, if you have any comments or questions please feel free to send them my way!